Euro zone yields set for slight weekly fall as focus turns to US economy

 Fitch cut France's sovereign credit rating by one notch to 'AA-', saying fiscal metrics are weaker than its peers, and it expects government debt/GDP to remain on a modest upward trend.

-(Reporting by Stefano Rebaudo, additional reporting by Dhara Ranasinghe; editing by Sonali Paul)
+(Reporting by Stefano Rebaudo, additional reporting by Dhara Ranasinghe; editing by Sonali Paul and Sharon Singleton)

 ((stefano.rebaudo@thomsonreuters.com))